aidermacs

 vterm

-is a simple, built-in option that's still fully compatible with aidermacs.
+provides a simple, built-in option that remains fully compatible with Aidermacs.

 ;; Use vterm backend (default is comint)